 - Do not fight or argue in front of children.
 It defeats the whole purpose of living together after separation.

-- Maintain separate bank accounts except for one where you save money for children and other household expenses.
+- Maintain separate bank accounts except for one where you save money for children and other collective household expenses.

 - Do not go for outings or vacations together.
 Stop attending family functions and events together.